meowosaurus/aa-simplewiki/README.md

 ### Alliance Auth Production

 #### Non-Docker Version
 1.)
-Install the pip package via `pip install git+https://github.com/meowosaurus/aa-simplewiki`
+Install the pip package via `pip install aa-simplewiki`

 2.)
 Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`